HailtheWhale/Construct_adv_cpp/README.md

 - Exercise 2.6
     - Requirements: Do Exercise 2.5 again but with a map.
     - Changes: Same as Exercise 2.5.

+*Note: From Unit 3 onwards, no changes were made to exercise requirements since they already involved classes and pointers.*

+*Note: For Unit 3: Associated files: robot_manager_node.cpp, robot_manager.cpp, robot_manager.h*

+- Exercise 3.1
+    - Requirements: Make a ROS package.
+Make a class, but separate things into a header, main, and node file.
+Initialize values in the header.
+- Exercise 3.2
+    - Requirements: Add nav_msgs as a dependency to the previously made package.
+Declare all variables as private.
+Add a constructor that takes a pointer and 3 strings as args.
+Add a ros::subscriber variable.
+Keep the node running with ros::spin().
+- Exercise 3.3
+    - Requirements: Add a static variable.
+Increase it whenever an object is made.
+Add another instance of class.
+- Exercise 3.4
+    - Requirements: Add const references to code.
+- Exercise 3.5
+    - Requirements: Add 2 private params for x and y positions.
+Assign values to these from the odom callback.
+Add a service call that logs the current robot coordinates.

 ## Demonstrations